microsoft/covid-vaccine-bot/policies.md

 - Chronic kidney disease
 - Chronic liver disease including chronic hepatitis B or C, alcohol-related liver disease, primary biliary cirrhosis, or primary sclerosing cholangitis or hemochromatosis
 - Cancer diagnosed within the last 5 years that began in the blood, bone marrow, or cells in the immune system.
 This type of cancer is called hematologic cancer (such as leukemia, lymphoma, and multiple myeloma).
-- Cancer diagnosed within the last 1 year that didn’t begin in the blood or bone marrow.
+- Cancer diagnosed within the last 1 year that didn't begin in the blood or bone marrow.
 This type of cancer is called non-hematologic cancer (excluding basal and squamous cell cancer diagnoses).
 - Diabetes (Type I or Type II)
 - Immunocompromised state (weakened immune system) from blood, bone marrow, or organ transplant; HIV; long-term use of corticosteroids; or other medicines that weaken the immune system
-- Neurologic conditions that impair respiratory function, including cerebral palsy, Down syndrome, epilepsy, motor neuron disease, multiple sclerosis, myasthenia gravis, Parkinson’s disease, progressive cerebellar disease, and quadriplegia or hemiplegia
+- Neurologic conditions that impair respiratory function, including cerebral palsy, Down syndrome, epilepsy, motor neuron disease, multiple sclerosis, myasthenia gravis, Parkinson's disease, progressive cerebellar disease, and quadriplegia or hemiplegia
 - Receiving dialysis for severe kidney disease
 - Receiving immunosuppression therapy
 - Sickle cell disease
 - Severe chronic respiratory disease (other than asthma) including severe chronic obstructive pulmonary disease, fibrosing lung disease, bronchiectasis, or cystic fibrosis
 - Solid organ transplant recipient
-- Stroke and dementia (Alzheimer’s, vascular, or frontotemporal)
+- Stroke and dementia (Alzheimer's, vascular, or frontotemporal)

 ## Utah Regions